oraichain/cw-ide-vscode/README.md

     An example of choosing a project file
 </h4>

-- Then, please click **Build Cosmwasm** to build the smart contract.
+- Then, please click **Build CosmWasm** to build the smart contract.

 * Note: The extension provides four custom VS Code buttons: ```Build CosmWasm```,  ```Deploy CosmWasm```, ```Upload CosmWasm``` and ```Instantiate CosmWasm``` under the status bar of Vs Code and a ```CosmWasm IDE Explorer``` under the ```Explorer``` tab of VS Code.

   - ```Build CosmWasm``` button will build the smart contract to the .wasm file based on the file you open in VS Code.
-  - ```Deploy Cosmwasm``` button will deploy your contract onto a network that you choose on the CosmWasm IDE explorer.
+  - ```Deploy CosmWasm``` button will deploy your contract onto a network that you choose on the CosmWasm IDE explorer.
   - ```Upload CosmWasm``` button will upload your smart contract code.
   - ```Instantiate CosmWasm``` button will instantiate your smart contract given a code id.